afristorm-3/TOTAVIRTUA/README.md

 3. Interact with the Tota  Health Assistant chatbot to ask health-related questions or seek medical advice.

 ## Contributing
-We welcome contributions to the Tota Virtua Health Assistant project.
+We welcome contributions to the Tota Healthcare AI project.
 To contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`